raspberrypi/documentation/configuration/device-tree.md

 Parameters are defined in the DTS by adding an `__overrides__` node to the root.
 It contains properties whose names are the required parameter names, and the values are a sequence comprising a phandle for the target node and a string naming the target property.
 If the target is a cell then the property name must be followed by a colon and the byte offset (in decimal by default, usually 0) into the property value where the cell to be patched can be found; otherwise, the parameter is treated as a string parameter to be overwritten by the supplied value.
 Note that cell parameters must refer to an existing cell, whereas a string parameter can cause the target property to grow.

-Here is an example from `bcm2708-rpi-b-plus.dts` showing four string parameters:
+Here is an example from `bcm2708-rpi-b-plus.dts` showing four string parameters and two integer parameters:

 ```
 / {